HypothesisWorks/hypothesis/docs/stateful.rst

 higher the quality of examples you'll get).

-If any of execute_step or teardown produces an error, Hypothesis will try to find a minimal sequence of values steps such that:
+If any of execute_step or teardown produces an error, Hypothesis will try to find a minimal sequence of values steps such that the following throws an
+exception:

 .. code:: python

+  try:
     machine = MyStateMachine()
     for step in steps:
       machine.execute_step(step)
+  finally:
     machine.teardown()

 and such that at every point, the step executed is one that could plausible have come from a call to steps() in the current state.